AsadBinImtiaz/CS410_UIUC/README.md

 The `prepare_data.ipynb` will read the data from mongo DB and combine reviews and businesses data into one csv file in processed_data directory (you may need to install pymongo).
 The businesses of catory 'Restaurants' will be considered only and all restaurants will be selected which have atleast 50 rewies.
 The data will be preprocessed with pandas into `processed_data/restaurant_reviews.csv` file (~2.5GB).

+The preprocessing step takes the raw review text data, removes the stopword and URLs from it, parse and lemmatize all the sentences, combine frequent words appearing together as phrases (bi-grams/tri-grams) and keeps only relavant POS tags which are necassary for an NLP task, such as it Keeps Nouns, Propernouns and Verbs in the text for topic mining, but keeps Adjectives, adverbs and determination in addition for the text for sentiment analysis.

 ## Project structure
 huh !!!